pflanze/chjize/client-side-todo.md

         ssh -o compression=no -L5901:localhost:5901 coworking@tmp

-* Create a client side script `vnc-schemen`:
+* Create a client side script `vnc-coworking`:

         #!/bin/bash

-        xvncviewer -FullScreen -RemoteResize=0 -MenuKey F7 -shared -passwd ~/.vncclient-passwords/schemen-passwd localhost:1
+        xvncviewer -FullScreen -RemoteResize=0 -MenuKey F7 -shared -passwd ~/.vncclient-passwords/coworking-passwd localhost:1

-* On the client side, run `tunnel-tmp` and then `vnc-schemen`.
+* On the client side, run `tunnel-tmp` and then `vnc-coworking`.

 ## Other setup like: